Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 Tao gives birth

-Te encourages, gives form and meaning,
+De encourages, gives form and meaning,

-grows, teaches, protects.
+raises, teaches, protects.

-Creates and breaks
+Creates - and separates,

-creates and seeks no reward,
+creates and does not seek reward,

-governs without commanding,
+governs without commanding -

 Godian lists